uchicago-cs/chiventure/docs/wdl.md

   actions:

-    - action: "push"
+    - action: "PUSH"

       text_fail: "You cannot push the lever.
 You can only pull it."

-    - action: "pull"
+    - action: "PULL"

       text_success: "Congrats!
 You can now access the underground tunnel.
 Go find it!"